 In addition to the discipline sections, candidates must also take the core sections of the CPA exam, including Financial Accounting and Reporting (FAR), Auditing and Attestation (AUD), and Regulation (REG).

-Financial Accounting and Reporting (FAR) is often considered the hardest exam section due to the breadth and depth of material.
+Financial Accounting and Reporting (FAR) is often considered the hardest exam section due to the breadth and depth of the material.
 FAR tests knowledge of financial accounting, governmental accounting, non-profit accounting, and technical reporting requirements.
 Candidates must master a large volume of material and apply complex standards, making it a difficult section for most candidates.

 Auditing and Attestation (AUD) focuses on the entire audit process, including understanding internal controls, audit procedures, and ethical guidelines.
 AUD is moderately challenging, especially if you’re familiar with professional responsibilities in auditing.
 The application of auditing standards, coupled with the need for critical thinking, makes this section a considerable challenge.